archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 # Convergence Techniques: A High-Level Overview

 There are a few basic terms that are critical to understanding eventual consistency.
 The first is **causality**.
 An operation is *caused* by another operation when it directly modifies or otherwise involves the results of that operation.
 (In other words, when executed, the causing operation must always come first.)
 However, we can't always determine direct causality in a general way, so algorithms often assume a causal link between operations if the site generating the newer operation has seen the older operation on creation.
 This "soft" causality can be determined using a variety of schemes.
 The simplest is a [Lamport timestamp][lamport], which requires that every new operation have a higher Lamport timestamp than every other known operation, including any remote operations received.
 (Note that this approach is stateless.
 As long as each operation retains its Lamport timestamp, you don't need any extra data in the system to determine causality.)
 Although there are eventual consistency schemes that can receive operations in any order, most algorithms rely on operations arriving at each site in their **causal order** (e.g. "Insert A" necessarily arriving before "Delete A").
 When discussing convergence schemes, we can often assume causal order since it can be enforced on the transport layer.
 If two operations are not causal — if they were created simultaneously on different sites without knowledge of each other — they are said to be **concurrent**.
 An operation log in causal order can be described as having a **partial order**, since concurrent operations might be in different positions on different clients.
 If the log is guaranteed to be identical on all clients, it has a **total order**.
 Most of the hard work in eventual consistency involves reconciling and ordering these concurrent operations.
 Generally speaking, concurrent operations have to be made to **commute**, or have the same effect on the data regardless of their order of arrival.
-This can be done in a variety of ways: defining the operations to be commutative in the first place, transforming operations depending on their order of arrival, reordering operations and replaying history, and more.
+This can be done in a variety of ways[^commutes].

+[^commutes]: Although it's most intuitive to think of individual operations as commuting (or not), commutativity is actually a property of the entire system as a whole and can be enforced in many places.
+For example, a data structure might be entirely composed of operations that are naturally commutative (e.g. only addition), in which case nothing more needs to be done.
+Or: the system might be designed such that every event is uniquely timestamped, identified, and placed in a totally-ordered event log, which can then be re-parsed whenever remote (concurrent) changes are inserted before the endpoint.
+Or: the system might still be event-based, but instead of keeping around an event log, incoming concurrent operations might be altered in order to make their effect on the data structure identical regardless of their order of arrival.
+So even if two operations might not be *naturally* commutative, they could still be made to commute *in effect* by a variety of methods.
+The trick is making sure that these "commutativity transformations" produce sensible results in the data.

 Now, there are two competing approaches in eventual consistency state-of–the-art, both tagged with rather unappetizing initialisms: [Operational Transformation][ot] (OT) and [Conflict-Free Replicated Data Types][crdt] (CRDTs).
 Fundamentally, these approaches tackle the same problem.
 Given an object that has been edited by an arbitrary number of connected devices, how do we coalesce and apply their changes in a consistent way, even when those changes might be concurrent or arrive out of creation order?
 And, moreover, what do we do if a user goes offline for a long time, or if the network is unstable, or even if we're in a peer-to-peer environment with no single source of truth?